-- kept on a lead and muzzled at all times when in a public place
+- kept on a lead and muzzled at all times when in a public place;

-- insured against injuring third parties
+- insured against injuring third parties.

 The owner will have to pay for this and must:

-- take out insurance against the dog injuring other people
+- take out insurance against the dog injuring other people;

-- be over the age of 16 to own or be in charge of the dog
+- be over the age of 16 to own or be in charge of the dog;

-- let the IED know if they change address, or the dog dies
+- let the IED know if they change address, or the dog dies.

 This section was most recently amended in May 2014 after years of campaigning by organisations such as the Postal Union.
-Before this date it was only a criminal offence if a dog (regardless of breed or type) was dangerously out of control in a public place or a place where it is not allowed.
-This meant if someone was attacked on private land or in a home police powers were severely restricted.
+Before then it was only a criminal offence if a dog (regardless of breed or type) was dangerously out of control in a public place or a place where it is not allowed.
+This meant if someone was attacked on private land or in someone’s home police powers were severely restricted.
 The amendment means that criminal proceedings can now be considered if a dog is dangerously out of control in “any place in England or Wales (whether or not a public place)”.
 A dog is seen as being “dangerously out of control” when it causes fear or apprehension to someone that it may injure them.
 If the dog does cause an injury then the offence is “aggravated” and legal action can be taken against the owner as well as the person in charge of the dog at the time.